 All impairment losses are recognised in profit or loss.
-Any cumulative loss in respect of an available-for-sale financial asset recognised previously in equity is transferred to profit or loss.
+Any cumulative loss in respect of an available-for-sale financial asset recognised previously in equity is transferred to profit or loss, as other expense.

 An impairment loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognised.
-For financial assets measured at amortised cost and available-for-sale financial assets that are debt securities, the reversal is recognised in profit or loss.
+For financial assets measured at amortised cost and available-for-sale financial assets that are debt securities, the reversal is recognised in profit or loss, as other operating income.
 For available-for-sale financial assets that are equity securities, the reversal is recognised directly in equity.